 The global pandemic has led to extra stress and uncertainty for everyone, and while we may all be experiencing the same storm, this does not mean that we are all in the same boat!
 If you are struggling, please do not hesitate to reach out.
 I am happy to listen, and/or direct you to resources that might help.
-Remember that Carleton also offers an array of mental health and well-being resources, which can be found here.
+Remember that Carleton also offers an array of mental health and well-being resources.